-Emeritus at Springfield is a Springfield OR assisted living community that also offers Independent living options.
-This property includes The Briarwood and The Woodside – two distinct assisted living communities designed to give seniors the best of all worlds: the opportunity to choose the setting that best reflects their needs and preferences, with full access to everything each community offers.
+Brookdale Springfield Briarwood, formerly Emeritus at Springfield The Briarwood is a Springfield OR assisted living community that also offers Independent living options.
+This property also includes The Woodside.
+These combine to offer two distinct assisted living communities designed to give seniors the best of all worlds: the opportunity to choose the setting that best reflects their needs and preferences, with full access to everything each community offers.

 The Briarwood is an elegant three-story assisted living community with vaulted ceilings, walls of glass and many common areas for conversation, entertaining, enjoying activities or simply relaxing with friends and family.

 The Woodside offers the perfect retirement living option for seniors who prefer a slow pace, with fewer neighbors.
 Less than half the size of Briarwood, Woodside welcomes residents into its warm, homelike embrace – a home in which the staff and residents truly are family.
 With both communities located right across from each other, residents take full advantage of all the offerings at each community, from our diverse activities calendar and live entertainment to family dinners and excursions outside of the Springfield area.